metaory/devtools-frontend-custom/README.md

 This project is based on [Chromium DevTools](https://github.com/ChromeDevTools/devtools-frontend) and is distributed under the [BSD-3-Clause](LICENSE) license

-The release archive contains a modified build of the Chromium DevTools frontend and includes the upstream license and third-party notices
+The release archive contains a modified build of the Chromium DevTools UI and includes the upstream license and third-party notices